rewajkale/ScalableTweetMap/README.md

 # ScalableTweetMap
-Map showing tweets on the map for the country United States for the selected keyword
+Map showing live tweets for the selected keywords in US Using elasticsearch on backend and flask on frontend
 Authors:
+Rewa Jayant Kale [rjk422]
 Karan Chaudhari [kc3289]
-Rewa Jayant Kale [rjk422]